Microcar (brand)

-Microcar is a French microcar manufacturer.
-The company was founded in 1984 as a division of Bénéteau group, a major sailboat manufacturer.
+Microcar was a French microcar manufacturer.
+The company was founded in 1980 as a division of Jeanneau, a major sailboat manufacturer.
 Production moved to a new custom-built factory in September 2000.
 In September 2008, Microcar was acquired by Ligier Automobiles in a deal backed by the Italian private equity firm 21 Investimenti Partners.
 The merger created Europe's second-biggest manufacturer of microcars, and largest maker of quadricycles, or "sans permis" (license-exempt) vehicles.
-The Microcar and Ligier brands are to retain their separate identities and production facilities.
+The Microcar and Ligier brands were to retain their separate identities and production facilities.
 Phillipe Ligier, son of company founder Guy Ligier, is CEO of the expanded Ligier Automobiles.

+In 2024, Ligier announced plans to discontinue the Microcar brand in order to consolidate business for the Ligier main brand as the company struggled with increased competition in the microcar market.
+In early 2025, the Microcar factory in Montaigu was closed down.

 Current models

 The current model range consists of the M.GO-3, introduced (in 2015?) to replace M.Go model introduced in 2009.
 There are six trim levels, all with petrol engines, in the UK.
 The M.Go was available in conventional, diesel-engined S, S PACK, MICA, SXI, and Sport trim levels, as well as full electric.

 Prior to the M.Go, Microcar was known for their long-running MC Series models, sold as the MC1 and MC2.
 Both where available as a 2-seat, or 4-seat long wheel base version.
 The long wheel base being 40mm longer than the short Virgo models.
 The company also sold a small commercial vehicle called the Sherpa, which was a badge-engineered Ligier X-Pro.
 The Sherpa was discontinued after the Ligier merger, and the MC has been dropped in favor of the new M.Go.
 The M.Go was only produced with a petrol engine for the UK market.